smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 arduino 0023 is required for the build and upload.

-almost all V3 specific and all V3 specific variables have been moved to two new files unsurpringly called V3.cpp and V3.h added a function to handle the V3 I2C device and the necessay defines
+Almost all V3 specific and all V3 specific variables have been moved to two new files unsurpringly called V3.cpp and V3.h added a function to handle the V3 I2C device and the necessay defines

-all instances of V3 specific code on Sprinter_Melzi_Play.pde is now enclosed in #ifdef V3, #else and #endif as required
+All instances of V3 specific code on Sprinter_Melzi_Play.pde is now enclosed in #ifdef V3, #else and #endif as required

+Nominally called version 1.01

 look here for descriptions of gcodes: http://reprap.org/wiki/G-code

 Implemented Codes
 -------------------
-G0  -> G1
+G0  - Coordinated Movement X Y Z E
 G1  - Coordinated Movement X Y Z E
 G4  - Dwell S<seconds> or P<milliseconds>
 G28 - Home all Axis